SliceHack/docs/docs/java/tutorial-basics/create.md

 # How to load a jar file

-The `script.json` is what slice will read from the jar files classpath to determine what to do with the jar file.
+The `script.json` is what slice will read from the jar classpath to determine what to do with the jar file.
 It is a json file that

 ## Example